Renoise

 Renoise is a digital audio workstation (DAW) based upon the heritage and development of tracker software.
 Its primary use is the composition of music using sound samples, soft synths, and effects plug-ins.
 It is also able to interface with MIDI and OSC equipment.
 The main difference between Renoise and other music software is the characteristic vertical timeline sequencer used by tracking software.

 History

 Renoise was originally based on the code of another tracker called NoiseTrekker, made by Juan Antonio Arguelles Rius (Arguru).
-The then unnamed Renoise project was initiated by Eduard Müller (Taktik) and Zvonko Tesic (Phazze) during December 2000.
+The then-unnamed Renoise project was initiated by Eduard Müller (Taktik) and Zvonko Tesic (Phazze) in December 2000.
 The development team planned to take tracking software into a new standard of quality, enabling tracking scene composers to make audio of the same quality as other existing professional packages, while still keeping the proven interface that originated with Soundtracker in 1987.
 Version 1.0 was released in June 2002.
 Over the years the development team has grown to distribute the tasks of testing, administrative, support and web duties among several people.